-Re-adopted this 27th day of March 2024 by the respective Boards of each corporation referenced above.
+Amended and restated this 26th day of March 2025 by the respective Boards of each corporation referenced above.

 Complaint Form for Reporting Sexual Harassment ECIDA

 New York State Labor Law requires all employers to adopt a sexual harassment prevention policy that includes a complaint form for employees to report alleged incidents of sexual harassment.